bedalton/Caos-Plugin-IntelliJ/Guides/Converting-ATTs.md

 Along the top of the editor are radio buttons with a number beside them.
 These numbers represent a point in the ATT

 To switch the point being edited:
-- click the radio button
+- Click the radio button
-- **press the corresponding number key on the keyboard**
+- **Press the corresponding number key on the keyboard**

 **X/Y lock**
 Pressing `x` on the keyboard will lock the all points x-axis movement